groue/GRMustache/Guides/view_model.md

 @end
 ```

+Quite a simple ViewModel.
+It provides templates with a user through its dynamic property.
+It also provides a default value for the `name` key.

 #### Difference 1: Behavior regarding missing keys

 An unknown key would have KVC methods raise exception, while Mustache accessors simply return nil: